GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-7.md

 1. Mark old methods/classes as `@Deprecated` at the same time as adding new methods/classes.
 This is a "stepping stone" release.
 2. Delete the deprecated methods/classes.
-This wouldn't necessarily be in the next release, particularly if major consumers haven't updated yet.
+This should wait until major consumers have stopped using the deprecated functionality, where major consumers means consumers with high usage or consumers that are deep in the dependency tree.

 When a breaking change is introduced as two phases, consumers can adapt to the change in #1 incrementally.
 Then when they have completed the transition,